lignumsystem/lignum-core/README.md

 	sudo port install vtk

 ### ParaView
-ParaView is the open source post-processing visualization program.
+ParaView is the open source post-processing visualization software.
 Install from [ParaView](https://www.paraview.org) home page.

+> [!IMPORTANT]
+> Choose the right processor architecture for macOS: Intel or Apple Silicon.

 ### Doxygen
-Documentation of the *lignum-core* and the LIGNUM system applications is done with Doxygen documentation blocks in the software.
+Documentation of the lignum-core and the LIGNUM system applications is done with Doxygen documentation blocks in the software.
 LaTeX is used to typeset mathematical equations and notations:

 	sudo port install doxygen +qt5     #doxygen with Qt5 dependency